Rob2729/NodeJS_MongoDB_Express_CompleteBootCamp/README.md

 ESLint analyzes yout code to quickly find problems.
 It can be used to configure your text editor however you wise with settings files (e.g in 4-natuours folder).
 The website (find in useful links) will outline all of the settings that can be set.

+## Sending Emails

+we should avoid using gmail where possible as there is a limit of 500 emails per day. and this could result in being listed as a spam.

+some alternatives are:

+1. sendgrid
+2. mailgun

 ## Useful Links

 1. https://github.com/jonasschmedtmann/complete-node-bootcamp